-Where else to start your all-new Japan itinerary than in the captivating city capital of Tokyo itself?
+Where else to start your Japan itinerary than in the captivating capital city of Tokyo itself?
 If you’re planning to visit soon, check out our new Tokyo travel guide and find out everything you need to know before you plan your much-awaited trip to the land of the rising sun.

 - Language: Japanese (Nihongo) is the official language in Tokyo.

 - Currency: ¥ Yen (JPY)

 - Airports: There are two airports currently servicing Tokyo: Narita International Airport and Tokyo International Airport (Haneda).

 COVID-19 Travel Guidelines: